 - Members of the Board of Directors do not receive credits or loans, nor do they participate in any profit-sharing or equity-based reward plans. - Compensation paid to members of the Board of Directors for activities in enterprises that are directly or indirectly controlled by the Company is permissible.
 This compensation is included in the total remuneration payable to the Board of Directors which is subject to the General Meeting's approval. - Members of the Executive Committee are eligible to receive mortgage credits or loans for amounts of up to a maximum of 2/3 of the market value of residential property intended for their own personal use. - Compensation paid to members of the Executive Committee for activities in enterprises that are directly or indirectly controlled by the Company is permissible.
-This compensation is included in the total remuneration payable to the Executive Committee which is subject to the General Meeting's approval. - Together with the pension benefits payable which are to be approved annually, members of the Board of Directors and the Executive Committee may receive company-funded pension benefits amounting to up to a maximum of 60% of base pay.

-- Principles of tasks and responsibilities of the Remuneration Committee: The Remuneration Committee is composed of at least three members of the Board of Directors.
+This compensation is included in the total remuneration payable to the Executive Committee which is subject to the General Meeting's approval. - Together with the pension benefits payable which are to be approved annually, members of the Board of Directors and the Executive Committee may receive company-funded pension benefits amounting to up to a maximum of 60% of base pay. - Principles of tasks and responsibilities of the Remuneration Committee: The Remuneration Committee is composed of at least three members - The Remuneration Committee is composed of at least three members of the Board of Directors.
 The Remuneration Committee organises itself and appoints one of its members as Chairman.
 The Board of Directors issues a set of rules governing the organisation and decision making of the Remuneration Committees.
 Each year, subject to the General Meeting's approval of the total remuneration payable to the Board of Directors and the Executive Committee, the Remuneration Committee of the Board of Directors sets the remuneration of the Board of Directors and the members of the Executive Committee (base pay, variable bonuses, Stock-settled Stock Appreciation Rights [S-SARs], Restricted Stock Units [RSUs] and policy decisions on pension benefits).
-The terms of the Performance Share Plan (PSP) are determined annually by the Board of Directors, acting upon the recommendations of the Remuneration Committee. - Members of the Executive Committee may participate in the following profit-sharing and equity-based reward plans: - a) Stock-settled Stock Appreciation Rights (S-SARs) Plan. - b) Restricted Stock Unit (RSU) Plan. - c) Performance Share Plan (PSP). - d) Roche Connect. - Principles governing remuneration, including the performance-based remuneration, of the Board of Directors and the Executive Committee: - The remuneration components base pay (including participation in the employee profit-sharing foundation supplementing occupational pension benefits [German: Stiftung der F. Hoffmann-La Roche AG für Mitarbeiter-Gewinnbeteiligung als Ergänzung der beruflichen Vorsorge] and Roche Connect), bonuses, blocked non-voting equity securities (Genuss-scheine) or shares, Stock-settled Stock Appreciation Rights (S-SARs), Restricted Stock Units (RSUs) and Performance Share Plan (PSP) support the fundamental aims of Roche's remuneration policy.
-Remuneration is linked to the Company's financial performance and commercial success. - Base salary Base pay (cash payment) is determined for each position based on salary market data of other leading global pharmaceutical companies and reflects individuals' abilities, experience and performance over time.
+The terms of the Performance Share Plan (PSP) are determined annually by the Board of Directors, acting upon the recommendations of the Remuneration Committee. - 5 Members of the Executive Committee may participate in the following profit-sharing and equity-based reward plans: - a) Stock-settled Stock Appreciation Rights (S-SARs) Plan. - b) Restricted Stock Unit (RSU) Plan. - c) Performance Share Plan (PSP). - d) Roche Connect.

+6 Principles governing remuneration, including the performance-based remuneration, of the Board of Directors and the Executive Committee:

+The remuneration components base pay (including participation in the employee profit-sharing foundation supplementing occupational pension benefits [German: Stiftung der F. Hoffmann-La Roche AG für Mitarbeiter-Gewinnbeteiligung als Ergänzung der beruflichen Vorsorge] and Roche Connect), bonuses, blocked non-voting equity securities (Genussscheine) or shares, Stock-settled Stock Appreciation Rights (S-SARs), Restricted Stock Units (RSUs) and Performance Share Plan (PSP) support the fundamental aims of Roche's remuneration policy.
+Remuneration is linked to the Company's financial performance and commercial success.